GluuFederation/flex/docs/admin/admin-ui/saml-menu.md

     * It ensures that the correct IDP is used for authentication during SSO processes.
 The value must exactly match the IDP’s configured entity ID from its metadata.

-6. NameID Policy Format
+7. NameID Policy Format

     * This field specifies the format of the `NameID` element in the SAML assertion, which identifies the user being authenticated.
 It determines how the subject (user) identity is structured and communicated to the Service Provider.
     * It allows the administrator to control the type of identifier used for the user, ensuring compatibility with the expectations of the Service Provider (SP).

-6. Single SignOn Service URL
+8. Single SignOn Service URL
     * URL endpoint on the IdP where authentication requests (AuthnRequest) are sent.
     * Jans will send SAML AuthnRequests to this URL to initiate login.

-7. Single Logout Service URL
+9. Single Logout Service URL
     * URL endpoint on the IdP for Single‑Logout (SLO), if supported.
     * For logout flows: to tell IdP when SP wants to log the user out globally.

-6. Signing Certificate
+10. Signing Certificate
     * Public key certificate of the IdP used to verify signatures on SAML responses/assertions.
     * To ensure responses are really from the IdP and not tampered with — signature verification.

-7. Encryption Certificate
+11. Encryption Certificate
     * Public key certificate used (if used) to decrypt encrypted parts of SAML assertion.
     * If assertions are encrypted, SP (Jans) needs a certificate to decrypt; this field provides that.

-8. Principal Attribute
+12. Principal Attribute
     * The attribute in the SAML assertion that will be used as the principal / username (or user identifier).
     * To map SAML attributes to local user accounts; i.e. which SAML attribute identifies the user.

-9. Principal Type
+13. Principal Type

     * The type of principal (for example, “User”, “Group”, etc.) or possibly the format (email / username).
     * Defines how the principal attribute is interpreted; how user identity is resolved locally.

+Once all parameters are set, click the Apply button at the bottom of the page to save the configuration changes.

 ## Create Service Provider (SP) Form